Rainbow shiner: Ecology

-Notropis chrosomus is typically found in small, low-turbidity headwater streams flowing over gravelly and sandy riffles and pools but can also be found in springs and small, clear streams.
-N. chrosomus inhabit freshwater benthopelagic habitats in temperate waters.
+Hydrophlox chrosomus is typically found in small, low-turbidity headwater streams flowing over gravelly and sandy riffles and pools but can also be found in springs and small, clear streams.
+H. chrosomus inhabit freshwater benthopelagic habitats in temperate waters.
 It is typical that rainbow shiners co-occur with Fundulus stellifer (also considered to have been introduced by recent accidental bait bucket introductions) in small streams.
-N. chrosomus are considered opportunistic insectivores.
+H. chrosomus are considered opportunistic insectivores.
 Over 80% of food items preyed on are invertebrates, the bulk of which are aquatic and terrestrial insects.
 Studies show gut contents largely consisting largely of Chironomidae larvae, unidentified insect parts, unidentified Diptera adults, and Collembola.

-Notropis chrosomus is considered a disturbance sensitive species, however, their percent occurrence in the Upper Cahaba River (an area recently plagued with urban construction and habitat disturbance) has nearly doubled.
+Hydrophlox chrosomus is considered a disturbance sensitive species, however, their percent occurrence in the Upper Cahaba River (an area recently plagued with urban construction and habitat disturbance) has nearly doubled.
 Populations increased from 6.5% in 1983 to 12.5% in 1995 as opposed to other disturbance-sensitive species also found in the Upper Cahaba River such as Cyprinella callistia, Etheostoma jordani, and Percina brevicauda whose populations significantly decreased within the same time span.

 Life history

-Average adults reach 1.6 to 2.4 inches in length.
-Growth rates of N. chrosomus increase in spring in both length and weight in individuals who are one or two years of age.
-Mean age in months differs between sexes.
-Males live an average of 11.7 months whereas females typically live 13.5 months.
-The maximum age for males is around 23 months and 25 months for females.
-Sexual maturity typically occurs by 12 months of age for most individuals with the exception of a few that will become sexually mature by 24 months of age.
-The maximum age is a little over 24 months and sexual maturity occurs in most individuals by 12 months of age, suggesting that there are no more than two spawning seasons for any individual.
+In a study of a wild population in Moore Creek in northern Georgia, rainbow shiners reached sexual maturity at approximately one year of age.
+The oldest individuals examined were approximately two years old, with maximum estimated ages of 23 months for males and 25 months for females.
+Growth in both length and weight increases during spring with adults reaching 1.6 to 2.4 in in length.
 Spawning occurs in 16–25 C waters in late spring/early summer.
-N. chrosomus spawn in habits similar to those used throughout the year but egg deposition usually occurs in Semotilus sp. nests and Nocomis sp. nests.
-Rainbow shiners increase food intake during late winter and early spring which coincides with the increase in growth experienced in the spring months before the spawning season and also precedes the increased energy requirements of gamete production and courtship behaviors.
+Rainbow shiners are nest-associating minnows that spawn in nests constructed by other species.
+Spawning aggregations have been observed over pit nests of largescale stonerollers (Campostoma oligolepis) and gravel-mound nests of bluehead chubs (Nocomis leptocephalus).
+Rainbow shiners increase food intake during late winter and early spring, coinciding with increased growth before the spawning season and preceding the increased energy requirements of gamete production and courtship behaviors.